 Japanese scientists have declared that replacement pancreas for a mouse was grown successfully in an animal of a different species.

 Globally demand for organ transplants surpasses supply by a factor of thousands.
-Just in the US nearly 100,000 people are on donor organ waiting lists.
+Just in the US, nearly 100,000 people are on donor organ waiting lists.

-Now researchers in Japan have opened the door for solution, by showing that it’s possible to grow a genetically compatible organ in an animal of a different species and then transplant it into a recipient to treat a disease.
+Now researchers in Japan have opened the door for a solution by showing that it’s possible to grow a genetically compatible organ in an animal of a different species and then transplant it into a recipient to treat a disease.
 The research is described in a paper published in the journal Nature.

 Diabetic mice were given replacement pancreas tissue grown in rats, reversing their diabetes for over a year.
-To achieve this, the scientist injected mouse stem cells into developing rat embryos.
-This produced embryos known as “chimeras” in which the tissues were a mixture of mouse and rat cells.
+To achieve this, the scientists injected mouse stem cells into developing rat embryos.
+This produced embryos known as chimeras, in which the tissues were a mixture of mouse and rat cells.

 But the injected mouse cells still have a working Pdx-1 gene, so the pancreas that forms in the rats is made up almost exclusively from mouse cells.
-Because the pancreas also contains blood vessels and these still contain rat cells.
+Because the pancreas also contains blood vessels, and these still contain rat cells.

 This shows that “interspecies organogenesis” as the technique is known is theoretically and practically feasible.
-In future, this can be translated to humans, but this will still take a long time.
+In the future, this can be translated to humans, but this will still take a long time.

 The reason for Zhou’s note is that the current experiments were made simple by the knowledge of the Pdx-1 gene, which alone can deactivate the formation of the pancreas.
 Other organs will certainly not be so simple to manipulate.